HL7/FHIR-ONC-Meds/pages/_includes/medicationdispense-intro.md

-The MedicationDispense resources can be used to record a medications that have been dispensed for a named person/patient.
-For more information about the context for their usages, refer to the medication domains's [boundaries section].
-This profile sets minimum expectations for the MedicationAdministration resource to record, search and fetch medications associated with a patient.
+The [MedicationDispense](todo.html) resource can be used to record a medications that have been dispensed for a named person/patient.
+For more information about the context and usage, refer to the [resource page](todo.html) in the FHIR specification.
+This profile sets minimum expectations for recording, searching and fetching a patient's MedicationAdministration resource.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-MedicationDispense profile:
+The following are example usage scenarios:

 -  Query for medications that have been dispensed to a particular patient